1. The name of the scholarship shall be called "The Bar Scholarship".

 9. It is hoped that each Bar Scholar will be under a moral obligation, after having been established in the profession, to donate back to the Scholarship sufficient to sustain another Bar Scholar.

-10. Application form is available from the Bar Secretariat from 2nd January of each year.
-Completed application form must be submitted to the Bar Secretariat on or before 15th February of the same year.
+10. Application form is downloadable from the Bar's website.
+Completed application form must be submitted to the Bar Secretariat on or before 15th February of the same year in which the Applicant intends to commence his/her pupillage.

 11. The Scholarship Committee may, at its absolute discretion, interview suitable applicants at such time and in such place in Hong Kong as it shall think fit.
 For the avoidance of doubt, the Scholarship Committee may at its absolute discretion and without giving any reason refuse to interview any applicant.